 Whole life insurance is usually seen as most advantageous to wealthy investors.
 Setting up an irrevocable life insurance trust can be a way to transfer wealth to your heirs to avoid estate taxes.

-A 401(k) is an excellent way to save for retirement and invest in your financial future, but it’s also just one of the tools at your disposal on your journey towards retirement.
+A 401(k) is an excellent way to save for retirement and invest in your financial future, but it’s also just one of the tools you can leverage on your journey to retirement.
 With careful consideration of the alternatives and their unique risks and benefits, you can build an investment strategy that’s right for you and your individual goals.